KaleyraVideo/VideoiOSSDK/README.md

 - In-app Screensharing (iOS 13.0 and later only)
 - Filesharing
 - Screen device screensharing (iOS 12.0 and later only)
+- Picture in picture

 ## Latest version

-BandyerSDK 2.4.1 version is the latest stable version.
+BandyerSDK 2.5.0 version is the latest stable version.

 ## Installation